12DEVESH/LSTM-based_Stock_Trading_System/README.md

 I explored at least two methods for normalizing the data.
 After experimenting, I selected one normalization method and provided a justification for my choice.
 ## Scenario Decisions
 I made several scenario-related decisions:
- *  I determined my preferred trading strategy, which is [insert your choice here], such as high-frequency trading, intra-day swing trading, inter-day trading, or long-term trading.
+ *  I determined my preferred trading strategy from high-frequency trading, intra-day swing trading, inter-day trading, or long-term trading.
  *  I assumed a buy-ask spread (inversely related to volume and directly related to price) and trading commissions based on quick market research.
 These assumptions are documented.
  *  I decided to do High Frequency Trading - traded a single stock.
 ## LSTM Model